Emergence of Collective Behaviors from Local Voronoi Topological Perception: Introduction

-Finally, we emphasize that others have previously used Voronoi diagrams in multi-agent models and control systems and they feature prominently in the literature on epithelia and biological tissues \cite{Atia2018, Bi2015}.
-In \cite{Ginelli2010}, inspired by \cite{Ballerini2008}, Ginelli and Chat\'e show that adapting Vicsek's model to use a Voronoi communication graph produces qualitatively novel behaviors.
-In \cite{OnsetCollectiveBehaviorChate}, Gr\'egoire and Chat\'e describe a minimal extension of \cite{Ginelli2010} which achieves selected coherent behaviors despite ``unfavorable conditions''.
-Where these use the Voronoi topology, the multi-vehicle control system developed by Lindhe et.~at.\ in \cite{Lindhe2005} considers a limited range neighbors, as Vicsek, but from these, constructs a Voronoi region whose geometry influences the control.
-Our model uses both the Voronoi topology and geometry to naturally synthesize many effects.
-We remark that in \cite{StrandburgPeshkin2013}, Strandburg-Peshkin et.~al.\ show that Voronoi based models empirically outperform metrical and $k$-nearest-neighbor based models in the sense of information propagation through the network.
+Where the above models use the Voronoi topology, the multi-vehicle control system developed by Lindhe et.~al.\ in \cite{Lindhe2005} considers a limited range neighbors, as Vicsek, but from these, constructs a Voronoi region whose geometry influences the control.
+We remark that in \cite{StrandburgPeshkin2013}, Strandburg-Peshkin et.~al.\ show that Voronoi based models empirically outperform metrical and $k$-nearest-neighbor based models in the sense of information propagation through the network, at least in regimes which admit fair comparison by their methods.